 - 25% improvement in the effectiveness of safety plans.
 For example, plans are more actionable, verifiable and less reliant on parental promises of changed behaviors.

 - 22% improvement in the quality of the contacts that case managers have with the families and their children.
 For example, discussions are focused on real case issues and behavior changes the family is making.

 - Eckerd Rapid Safety Feedback® has been recognized nationally for its promising results and was identified as a best practice by the Los Angeles County’s Blue Ribbon Panel Commission on Child Protection.

-The approach has been successfully replicated by Eckerd in other environments and was implemented on a statewide basis by the state of Florida.
-Eckerd has made presentations at multiple state and national meetings at the request of Casey Family Programs, the Alliance for Children and Families and the Child Welfare League of America and the National Association of Social Workers about this approach.
+The approach has been successfully replicated by Eckerd Kids in other environments and was implemented on a statewide basis by the state of Florida.
+Eckerd Kids has made presentations at multiple state and national meetings at the request of Casey Family Programs, the Alliance for Children and Families and the Child Welfare League of America and the National Association of Social Workers about this approach.

-Using the Eckerd Rapid Safety Feedback® and working closely with key stakeholders to improve the child welfare system of care in Florida’s Hillsborough, Pasco and Pinellas counties, Eckerd took these systems from two of the worst to some of the best performing in the state in less than three years.
+Using the Eckerd Rapid Safety Feedback® and working closely with key stakeholders to improve the child welfare system of care in Florida’s Hillsborough, Pasco and Pinellas counties, Eckerd Kids took these systems from two of the worst to some of the best performing in the state in less than three years.
 We are now working with national partners as well as specific local and state entities to replicate the Eckerd Rapid Safety Feedback® in other communities.

 Demonstrating Leadership: Alliance for Children and Families | Residential Transformation Project

 The Alliance for Children and Families, a national organization of over 500 members dedicated to achieving a vision of a healthy society and strong communities for all children, adults, and families, recently embarked on a project to support residential providers as they transform.